PrincetonUniversity/lightsheet_helper_scripts/smartspim_pipeline_AH/raw_space_atlas/README.md

 ```
 where `${brain}` is the path you provide in `run_transform_pipeline.sh`.
 You need to make sure the rawdata/resolution_3.6x folders exist before you run this.

+You should now be ready to run the code:

+`./run_transform_pipeline.sh`

+This bash script submits the sbatch script: `slurm_scripts/transform.sh`, which calls the python script: `transform_annotations_to_fullsize_cfos.py`

 ## What actually happens in this script

 Basically this script just reverses the steps of registration.
 The *extremely* confusing part is that in actuality it reverses the steps of inverse registration.
 To make the distinction between regular registration and inverse registration consider the regular registration of a raw cell channel volume to atlas space.
 In that scenario we perform these steps: